 Unable to get financing for a project called The Return of Dracula in the mid-1990s, French horror director Jean Rollin embarked on a five-book series detailing the adventures of his two blind protagonists who encounter a motley crew of beasts and potential victims.
 The film came later, partially as a device to promote the books, and it wound up marking his first excursion back into traditional vampirism since 1975's Lips of Blood.
 This is easily the most "innocent" of his vampire cycle, eschewing any overt gore and containing only a fleeting bit of distinctly non-exploitative nudity.
 Here Rollin seems far more concerned with trying out new visual devices to suit his trademark obsessions, such as having the vampire girls only see in the colors of blue and black (which is why much of the film is filtered so heavily to look that way).
 He also reunited with the mesmerizing Brigitte Lahaie, an adult actress he brought to semi-legitimacy in The Grapes of Death, in a brief role as one of the girls' victims, while fiery '70s European star Tina Aumont (Torso, L'urlo) turns up here in an unexpected role as a mournful ghoul.
 However, most of the burden rests on the shoulders of the two young leads, both fresh from acting school and delivering the necessary mixture of dreamy curiosity and low-key bloodlust necessary for the roles.

 Rollin's comeback horror film first appeared on DVD in 2002 from Media Blasters in a bitterly disappointing edition.
-Improperly transferred from a PAL master, it features heavy streaking and blurring whenever movement occurs onscreen.
+Improperly transferred from a PAL master, it features heavy streaking and blurring whenever movement occurs on screen.
 The prior VHS versions were terrible, too, and this one didn't offer much of an upgrade at all.
-The reframing of the 1.66:1 original (this was shot on 16mm) didn't help matters either, but at least that disc has interviews with the two female leads (both with heavy tans!), the alternate (horrendous) English dub track, the trailer, and the entire soundtrack by regular Rollin composer Philippe D'Aram.
+The cropping of the 1.66:1 original (this was shot on 16mm) didn't help matters either, but at least that disc has of interviews with the two female leads (17m37s and 10m37s, both with heavy tans!), the alternate (horrendous) English dub track, the trailer, a 41m59s Rollin interview, and the entire soundtrack by regular Rollin composer Philippe D'Aram.
 (The audio CD of the score was released as a bonus disc with the excellent Rollin book, Virgins and Vampires.)

-Pretty much anything would have to be an improvement after that, but fortunately the Kino Lorber release on Blu-Ray and DVD under the banner of regular Rollin home Redemption Films goes a few steps better than anyone could have expected.
-This film has always looked dreary and processed on video due to its origins, but here at least it feels much more like a traditional film thanks to the Blu-Ray's bump in resolution.
-There's honest-to-God natural film grain here now, and you can make out details that were simply a dull layer of slush on prior versions like trees and dress textures during the night scenes.
-Bear in mind that this is still a very cheap 16mm movie so it won't ever look particularly pristine (there's no significant clean up here, either), but it's so much more watchable than the old DVD it's not even funny.
-The restoration of the original framing helps matters quite a bit, too, as does the fact that it now runs correctly at 107 minutes without the PAL speedup of the Media Blasters one.
+Pretty much anything would have to be an improvement after that, but fortunately the Kino Lorber release on Blu-ray and DVD in 2012 under the banner of regular Rollin home Redemption Films goes a few steps better.
+This film has always looked dreary and processed on video due to its origins, but here at least it feels much more like a traditional film thanks to the Blu-ray's bump in resolution.
+There's natural film grain here now, and you can make out details that were simply a dull layer of slush on prior versions like trees and dress textures during the night scenes.
+Bear in mind that this is still a very cheap 16mm movie so it won't ever look particularly pristine (there's no significant clean up here, either), but it's so much more watchable than the old DVD.
+The restoration of the original framing helps matters quite a bit, too, as does the fact that it doesn't have any PAL conversion issues.
 The score, which also sounded cheap and tinny before, benefits quite a bit from a far more flattering two-channel PCM mix; it sounds a lot more like Richard Band than D'Aram most of the time, but the improvement makes it much easier on the ears.
 That English dub is also included here, if you're so inclined.
 As with its release date companion The Living Dead Girl, trailers for both films are included along with The Rape of the Vampire, The Nude Vampire, Shiver of the Vampires, Requiem for a Vampire, The Iron Rose, The Demoniacs, Lips of Blood, and Fascination, while Video Watchdog's Tim Lucas supplies liner notes filled with trivia about both films along with some tantalizing parallels drawn between them.